-Brie is in the 11th grade and is in her first year of Journalism.
-She works at Chick-fil-A, babysits, and hopes to travel to Greece someday.
+Brie is in the 12th grade and is in her second year of Journalism.
+She works at Chick-fil-A and loves to go thrifting.
+She has also seen the movie The...

 All Shook Up by Latest Elvis Flick

 September 13, 2022

 In June of 2022, actor Austin Butler took over the cinema world with his portrayal of Elvis Presley in the new biopic Elvis directed by Baz Luhmann.
 To me, this was going to be the movie of the summer and I was so excited to see it.

 I wasn’t disappointed.
 This film is amazing and definitely lives up to the hype of its trailer.
 I love the covers of all of Elvis’s original songs thanks to Butler’s strong, deep singing voice which has a lot of similarities to Elvis’ while adding just a touch of modern pop.

 This movie provides a detailed look into Elvis’ life, including how rose from humble beginnings to be one of the most famous singers in history.
 Luhmann does a fantastic job introducing how Elvis found his own voice through his music, while also showing how his fame and fateful decisions led to his early death from drug abuse at age 42.